What is a machine learning engineer (ML engineer)?

 Machine learning engineer vs. data scientist

-Machine learning engineer and data scientist roles are similar, considering both positions tend to include handling large amounts of data, require certain qualifications and use similar technologies.
+Machine learning engineer and data scientist roles are similar, considering that both positions tend to include handling large amounts of data, require certain qualifications and use similar technologies.
 However, where ML engineers focus on creating and managing AI systems and predictive models, data scientists extract meaningful insights from large data sets.

 Other basic responsibilities of a data scientist include using various types of analytics and reporting tools to detect patterns, trends and relationships in data sets.